thepia/flows-client/docs/archive/SCHEMA_ENHANCEMENTS_DETAILED.md

-# Database Schema Enhancements for Rich Demo Data
+# Database Schema Enhancements for Rich Demo Data (ARCHIVED)

+**⚠️ CONSOLIDATED**: This document has been merged into the comprehensive database architecture guide.

+**📋 USE INSTEAD**: [../DATABASE_ARCHITECTURE.md](../DATABASE_ARCHITECTURE.md) - Complete database and system architecture

+**🗓️ ARCHIVED**: January 2025 - Demo data strategy consolidated into unified documentation

+---

 ## Overview